C2DH/ranketwo-submissions/lessons/drafts/wikipedia.md

 ### 1.c Wikipedia as a source of historical knowledge
 Since the emergence of Wikipedia in 2001, several researchers have started examining the online encyclopedia.
 They studied Wikipedia from different perspectives, ranging from the accuracy of Wikipedia and how Wikipedia works to more recent works on how Wikipedia can become diverse and inclusive and the datafication of its content.
 However, most of those studies were written by scholars in media and communication studies, and information science.
 Historians were absent from this type of research.
 Any explanations why?
 As this lesson will show, Wikipedia constitutes a valuable resource of historical knowledge.
 Being familiar with how history is constructed on Wikipedia means that historians will be able to take advantage of the opportunities that Wikipedia’s content and data offer.
 Historians can use Wikipedia as a historical source to better understand what stories about the past Wikipedia articles tell, how these stories are shaped, discussed, and produced in the digital age, and by whom.
 By doing that, historians will be able to discern what Wikipedia articles reveal about history-making in the digital age, and, therefore, they will open up new inquiries and approaches to historical research.

 The assignments below allow historians to experiment with multiple potential uses of Wikipedia as a source of historical knowledge through the lenses of digital source criticism.
 Wikipedia articles constitute born-digital sources published on the web, to which historians can ask questions related to digital source criticism, e.g., how are Wikipedia articles related to history created and by whom?
-How do Wikipedia articles change over time? how do Wikipedia editors discuss a historical topic while they edit or create a Wikipedia article?
-Wwat historical questions can historians answer by using Wikipedia articles?
+How do Wikipedia articles change over time? how do Wikipedia editors discuss a historical topic while they update or create a Wikipedia article?
+What historical questions can historians answer by using Wikipedia articles?

 ### Reading/viewing suggestions